cristicmf/dao/dao-users/README.md

 This is a bare-bones user manager.
 If more user data is needed, such as reputation or a sub-currency/token balance, one should consider adding that in a separate module before hacking into this one.
 User data will usually change, and it might be worth keeping things separate.

 There is an interface, `UserDatabase` and a default implementation, `DefaultUserDatabase`.

 #### User actions

-There are two actions contracts, `UserRegistryAdminReg` and `UserRegistrySelfReg` that both extend a third one, `AdminUserRegistry`.
+There are two actions contracts, `AdminRegUserRegistry` and `SelfRegUserRegistry` that both extend a third one, `AbstractUserRegistry`.

-`UserRegistryAdminReg` only lets an admin add users.
+`AdminRegUserRegistry` only lets an admin add users.
 It can be useful when people must be identified before they may join.

-`UserRegistrySelfReg` lets users register themselves.
+`SelfRegUserRegistry` lets users register themselves.

 Both registries has a single `admin` account that is allowed to remove users and modify their user data in both registries.